memberful/memberful-wp/wordpress/wp-content/plugins/memberful-wp/readme.txt

 = 1.50.3 =

 * Add ability to filter by category on the private member RSS feed.
+Thanks to Ryan Tvenge (ryantvenge.com) for contributing this feature.

 = 1.50.2 =